 They specifically found higher levels of radiation and more variable doses than originally reported.
-Thy also found the risk of cancer was higher.
-What was previously thought as the risk of cancer to be 1 in 2,000, showed the, “Risk of developing cancer of as high as 1 in 80.”
+They also found the risk of cancer was higher.
+It was previously thought to be 1 in 2,000, but now showed the “risk of developing cancer of as high as 1 in 80.”

 They found, “Efforts need to be undertaken to minimize radiation exposure from CT, including reducing unnecessary studies, reducing the dose per study, and reducing the variation in dose across patients and facilities.”

 European Journal of Radiology Open reported DNA damage with CT scans.

 The British Journal of Radiology reported a study that found using contrast during a CT amplified DNA damage, but they concluded, “In the majority of cases the benefit will hopefully outweigh the risk.”